Romney clawing his way back in Republican race

 "There is always an excuse," rival Ron Paul said of Santorum's various explanations.
 "That's what the problem is with Washington," said Paul, a Texas congressman who described Santorum's fiscal conservatism as "fake."

-Santorum, a former U.S. senator from Pennsylvania, is the latest candidate to seriously challenge Romney for the party's nomination to face Democratic President Barack Obama in a November 6 general election.

-The primary in Michigan, where Romney was born and raised and his father was an auto executive and popular governor, has become a must-win for Romney, the former head of a private equity group.
+The primary in Michigan, where Romney was born and raised and his father was an auto executive and popular governor, has become a must-win for the former Massachusetts governor and former head of a private equity group.

 A Romney loss there would be crippling blow that would set off alarm bells among Republicans about his ability to win the allegiance of conservatives, ensuring a long and potentially draining battle for the nomination.